What is PEPSE?

 Where can I get it?

 You should be able to get PEPSE from your local sexual health service and GUM clinics, as well as hospitals (usually A&E) out of hours.
-If your nearest service is a Virgin Care service, you can find details of our locations in North Lincolnshire, North East Lincolnshire, Oldham, Bury Rochdale, and Teesside.
+You can find details of our locations in North Lincolnshire, North East Lincolnshire, Oldham, Bury Rochdale, Teesside and Cheshire West and Chester.
 You will need to call us first rather than book an appointment directly online so we can make sure you get the right advice and treatment.

 What can I expect to happen?